Brennan-VanderLaan/tokus-tangent/Readme.md

 #### WebClient (LISTENER)
-- Lets you pull a stereo stream via web client
+- Lets you pull a stereo stream via web client (how? do we need a 'relay' type of node?)

 #### Server
 - Tracks live sessions and serves as a central command and control point for the radio